 What is that magic quality that makes some people instantly loved and respected?
 Everyone wants to be their friend.
 In business, they rise swiftly to the top of the corporate ladder.
 What is their “Midas touch?”
-It boils down to a more skilful way of dealing with people.
+It boils down to a more skillful way of dealing with people.
 Today we are going to talk about the same book.
-How to talk to anyone, little tricks for big success in relationships, written by Leil Lowndes, where we will talk about 51 techniques, which will help you in every stage of your life, beat personal, job or business.
+How to talk to Anyone, little tricks for big success in Relationships, written by Leil Lowndes, where we will talk about 51 techniques, which will help you in every stage of your life, beat personal, job, or business.

 The author has spent her career teaching people how to communicate for success.
 She offers lots of easy and effective sure-shot success techniques in this book.
 In this information-packed book, you’ll find dynamite first impressions, master small talk & big talk, body language, talk like a VIP or celebrity, make your phone a powerful communications tool, and many more.